sportnginlegacy/ngin_client_node/README.md

 npm install ngin_client
 ```

+#Note:
+Ngin Client Node will not work with node version 0.6.x

 ## Contributing

 If you add code, please add tests.
 Pull requests will not be accepted without